 Instructions

-- Add shrimps and cook for 2-3 on one side, flip with a fork and cook for an additional 2 minutes on the other side.
-(Do not overcook or shrimp will be tough and rubbery)Shrimps will be pinkish/orange in color when fully cooked.
+- Add the shrimp in a single layer and cook for 2–3 minutes on one side.
+Flip with a fork and cook for another 2 minutes on the other side.
+Be careful not to overcook, as shrimp can become tough and rubbery.

 Excelente